symplecticgeometry/link/README.txt

 Consider a weighted graph G, whose vertices are all the users, and there is an edge E(i,j) connecting vertex i and vertex j if and only if there is a transaction from user i to user j or from user j to user i.
 The weight for E(i,j) is defined to be A(i,j) the absolute transaction between user i and user j.
 Note that the edges are not directed.

 For fixed vertices i and j, and for a fixed natural number n, we consider all the paths in G connect i and j using less than or equal to n edges.
 We define a subgraph G(n) of G to be the union of these paths in the obvious sense.
 Now we consider the maximal flow problem:
-There is a source at vertex i, there is a sink at vertex j.
+Imagine that there is a source at vertex i and a sink at vertex j.
 Incompressible liquid can flow along the edges of the graph G(n).
-Each edge E(p,q) of G(n) alows a maximal flow of A(p,q) gallons per second, now we define  the maximal flow from source i to source
+Each edge E(p,q) of G(n) alows a maximal flow of A(p,q) gallons per second.
+At each vertex other than vertex i and j, we require the flows going in is the same as the flow coming out.
+We define the financial bond of degree n to be the maximal flow per second from source i to source j.

+Remark:
+One can easily see that the two definitions of financial bonds of degree one agree.

+Example:
+User i sends $5 to user j, user j sends $10 to user k.
+Then the financial bond of degree 2 between user i and user j is $10.
+For example, user j and user k are actually belong to the same real person (common for bitcoin), and this person transfers money between two accounts of her own.
+Then the financial bond of degree two roughly group user i and user j as the same one without knowing that they actually are the same user.